KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Provisioned IOPS SSD volumes are much more suitable, than general purpose SSDs (gp2), in meeting the needs of I/O-intensive database workloads such as MongoDB, Oracle, MySQL, and many others.

+### Questions

+- SSD-backed volumes are ideal for what kind of operations?
+- HDD-backed volumes are ideal for what kind of operations?
+- Which volume can be used as a bootable volume: SSD or HDD?
+- Which type of SSD is more suitable for workloads on databases like MongoDB, Oracle, MySQL, etc?

 ---

 ## Storage Gateway

 > A file gateway supports a file interface into Amazon Simple Storage Service (Amazon S3) and combines a service and a virtual software appliance.
 By using this combination, you can store and retrieve objects in Amazon S3 using industry-standard file protocols such as Network File System (NFS) and Server Message Block (SMB).
 The software appliance, or gateway, is deployed into your on-premises environment as a virtual machine (VM) running on VMware ESXi, Microsoft Hyper-V, or Linux Kernel-based Virtual Machine (KVM) hypervisor.

+- AWS Storage Gateway is a hybrid cloud storage solution that allows companies to take advantage of cloud services and migrate their on-prem applications to the cloud as appropriate per performance, compliance, or IT reasons.

 - A file gateway supports a file interface into Amazon Simple Storage Service (Amazon S3) and combines a service and a virtual software appliance.
 By using this combination, you can store and retrieve objects in Amazon S3 using industry-standard file protocols such as Network File System (NFS) and Server Message Block (SMB).